telerik/ajax-docs/controls/breadcrumb/functionality/items.md

     {
         var index = i + 1;
         var breadcrumbItem = new BreadcrumbItem() { Text = "Item " + index, Href = "/Item " + index };
-        //additional attribute that can be used in the ItemTemplate breadcrumbItem.Attributes.Add("Description", "Item description " + index);
+        //additional attribute that can be used in the ClientItemTemplate breadcrumbItem.Attributes.Add("Description", "Item description " + index);
         result.Add(breadcrumbItem);
     }